 We found 15 great jobs that are perfect for seniors.
-Whether you’re coming out of retirement or you’re a worker looking for a side gig, you’re sure to find something that catches your eye.
+Whether you’re coming out of retirement or a worker looking for a side gig, you’re sure to find something that catches your eye.
 So check these out and polish up your resume — it’s time to find your perfect fit!

 1. Get the party started as a professional planner